k1tj0ng/CLab-Tue-Group4/README.md

 ```

 #### 5. "**serial.c**"
-- Taken from exercise 3, the contents of this module is not changed.
+- Taken from previous exercises, the contents of this module is not changed.
+- To read and transmit data from and into the serial port.

 #### 6. "**timer.c**"
-- Taken from exercise 4, the contents of this module is not changed.
+- Taken from previous exercises, the contents of this module is not changed.
+- To enable and configure the timer.

 #### 7. "**digital_io.c**"
-- Taken from exercise 1,
+- Taken from previous exercises, the contents of this module is not changed.
+- To enable and configure the LED and user button.

 ### Testing